francis-collab/alu-shell/io_redirections_and_filters/README.md

-#Displays lines containing "root" from `/etc/passwd`.
+#Displays lines with "root" and the following three lines.